moloch--/reasonably-secure-electron/README.md

 > [Trusted Types](https://developers.google.com/web/updates/2019/02/trusted-types) allow you to lock down the dangerous injection sinks - they stop being insecure by default, _and cannot be called with strings_."

-## Part 2 - Reasonably Secure

-### Engineering for Failure

-Everything is hackable and it’s simply a matter of time and resources before someone gets in

 ### Outline